MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/faq/activating-magento-vault.md

     - /payments/integrations/ecommerce-platforms/magento2/faq/activating-magento-vault/
 ---

-Our plugin supports Magento Vault, which lets customers securely store their payment details as a token in the Magento database.
+Our plugin supports Magento Vault, which lets customers securely store their payment details as a [card-on-file token](/features/recurring-payments] in the Magento database.
 This makes subsequent payments faster and easier, increasing conversion.
 At checkout, customers can simply select the **Instant purchase** button and don't have to re-provide their CVC.
-Magento Vault uses [card-on-file tokenziation](/features/recurring-payments/).